In-group favoritism: Developmental age

 In 2008 Fehr, Bernhard, and Rockenbach, in a study conducted on children, found that boys displayed in-group favoritism from ages 3–8, whereas girls did not display such tendencies.
 The experiment involved usage of an "envy game", a modified version of the dictator game.
 A possible explanation posited by researchers relied on an evolutionary basis.

 They theorized that parochialism and favoring members of the same group may have been particularly advantageous as it strengthened the individuals group position in intergroup conflicts.
 As males were the ones who were frequently at the forefront of such conflicts in the past, and thus bore the majority of the costs of conflicts in terms of injury or death, evolution may have favored a greater sensitivity in males in situations which resulted in an advantageous payoff for their in-group.
 Thus males tended to show in-group biases from a younger age than females, as was evident in the experiment.

+In hiring

+Correspondence studies show mixed evidence of gender in-group favoritism in hiring, with some finding no effect and others finding it only among recruiters of one gender.
+One study finds that recruiters of both genders display in-group favoritism by preferring candidates of their own gender, and that the predominance of women in recruiter positions can translate this bias into an aggregate pattern of favorable treatment of female candidates at the selection stage across occupations.